Who will be the Patriots' next quarterback? Exploring the best New England Tom Brady replacements for 2020

 Re-acquire Jacoby Brissett

-The Patriots won't host Jimmy Garoppolo, but his other former Brady backup Jacoby Brissett may be available if the Colts continue with Rivers replacing him as the post-Andrew Luck starter.
+The Patriots won't host Jimmy Garoppolo, but his other former Brady backup Jacoby Brissett may be available if the Colts go ahead and Rivers replace him as the post-Andrew Luck starter.
 There is no concern that Brissett knows the offense and he is another QB who leans better on play and defense.

 MORE: Why did Tom Brady leave the Patriots?